sanhitamj/topic_troll_ratio/README.md

 The ideas behind this project are -
 * Sociological - Find out the comments that resonate with the original article and those that are exactly opposite.
 Count the number of upvotes each of the type of comments get.
 That should be more telling about how polarised we are.

-* Technology - Teach myself a number of technolgies.
+* Technology - Teach myself a number of technolgies used in Data Science and Machine Learning.
 Or this project uses the following resources -
   * Python
   * Web-scraping - urllib, requests, beautifulsoup
   * Database - MongoDB, pymongo, DynamoDB on AWS
   * NLP - NLTK, scikit-learn (sklearn)
-  * Miscleneous - Boto, Jupyter Notebook, git
+  * Miscellaneous - Boto, Jupyter Notebook, git